dylanlavon/VIPER-A-Star/README.md

 - Nodes can be erased by using right click.
 - A grid can be cleared by pressing the "C" key.
 - If running using a map, pressing "R" will reset to the initial state of that map.
-- After the algorithm complets, pressing "T" will toggle the search area, and will only show the start, end, and path nodes.
+- After the algorithm completes, pressing "T" will toggle the search area, and will only show the start, end, and path nodes.

 Hitting the spacebar will start the algorithm, as long as the start and goal nodes are placed on the grid.